AlibabaCloudDocs/ots/intl.en-US/Product Introduction/What is Tablestore?.md

 -   Tablestore CLI

     Alibaba Cloud provides a command line tool Tablestore CLI for you to manage Tablestore.
-For more information, see [TablestoreCli](/intl.en-US/Utilities/TablestoreCli.md).
+For more information, see [Tablestore CLI](/intl.en-US/Utilities/Tablestore CLI.md).

 ## Computing and analysis

 You can perform computing and analysis on data in Tablestore.

--   For information about how to combine MaxCompute with Tablestore, see [Use MaxCompute to access Tablestore](/intl.en-US/Compute-Analysis/MaxCompute /Allow MaxCompute to access Table Store using one account.md).
+-   For information about how to combine MaxCompute with Tablestore, see [Use MaxCompute to access Tablestore](/intl.en-US/Compute-Analysis/MaxCompute /Use MaxCompute to access Tablestore.md).

 ## Data migration for synchronization

 You can migrate heterogeneous data to Tablestore without interrupting services.
 You can also migrate data from Tablestore to services such as OSS.

--   For more information about how to migrate data from Tablestore to OSS, see [Overview](/intl.en-US/Data channels/Data export/OSS/Overview.md).
+-   For more information about how to migrate data from Tablestore to OSS, see [Overview](/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Overview.md).

 ## Billing